You need a “Stress Less” rather than a “Stressful” Holiday Countdown Calendar for this Christmas Season

 December 19 – (P) – Make sure your meal planning for the day before a big meal is something easy (or fast food to go).
 Cleaning for the big day – Again, I hope you aren’t the only one doing the cleaning.
 Please enlist help so you aren’t as grumpy as Scrooge when you are done!

+Get Ready for Christmas!
 The Timer is Ticking and You are So Close, You are Almost There!

-December 21 – (MM) – Put forth your best self-care practices while you are in the final stretch.
+December 21 – (MM) – Put forth your best Christmas self-care practices while you are in the final stretch.
 As tempting as it might be, now is not the time to skimp on them.
 You will regret it later.
 Read “How to Find Time to Relax When You Feel Overwhelmed” for inspiration.

 December 23 – (P) – Hopefully your pre-planning has paid off!
 You should have all of the presents bought (and hopefully wrapped).
 You’ve cleaned, and you have the big meals planned and shopped for, right?
 If not, today is the day to finish it up so you can enjoy tomorrow.

 December 24 – (MM) – Christmas Eve – My wish for you today is to enjoy it!
-Put on some Christmas music you love, take a nice bath, relish whatever traditions you like to do for Christmas Eve and get a decent night’s sleep.
+Put on some Christmas music you love.
+Take a nice bath.
+Relish whatever traditions you like to do for Christmas Eve and get a decent night’s sleep.

 You Made It!
 Your Holiday Countdown Calendar for the Rest of the Year